maraisr/rian/readme.md

 [_ trace_ in Irish is `rian`](https://translate.google.com/?sl=en&tl=ga&text=trace&op=translate&hl=en) .

 In efforts to be better observant citizens, we generally reach for the — NewRelic, LightStep, DataDog's.
-Which, and in no offence to them, is bloated and HUGE!
+Which, and in no offence to them, is bloated and slow!
 Where they more often than not do way too much or and relatively speaking, ship useless traces.
 Which ramp up your bill — see... every span you trace, costs.

 And here we are, introducing **rian** — a lightweight, fast effective tracer.
 Inspired by the giants in the industry,